 Lasting Powers of Attorney (LPA)

-Lasting Powers of Attorney (LPAs) are documents registered with the Office of the Public Guardian, which allow you to choose someone you trust to be an Attorney and make decisions on your behalf.
-LPAs can be used both before and in the event that you no longer have the capacity to manage your own affairs and you may wish to include guidance for use, or place restrictions upon your Attorneys powers.
-There are two types of LPA:
+Lasting Powers of Attorney (LPAs) are documents registered with the Office of the Public Guardian, which allow you to choose those who you trust to be an Attorney and make decisions on your behalf.

 Property and Financial Affairs LPA

-Under this type of LPA, your Attorneys can assist you with the management of your finances, such as paying the bills, managing your bank accounts, buying or selling property or generally assisting with your finances.
+Under this type of LPA, your Attorneys can assist you with the management of your finances, such as paying the bills, managing your bank accounts, buying or selling property, business decisions and providing general assistance with your finances.

 Personal Welfare LPA

-Under this type of LPA, your Attorneys can be permitted to make decisions such as whether to give or refuse consent to medical treatment, or deciding where you live.
-Under this LPA the attorneys can only act when you lack the relevant mental capacity.
+Under this type of LPA, your Attorneys, can be permitted to make decisions such as whether to give or refuse consent to medical treatment, your healthcare needs or deciding where you live.
+Under this LPA, the attorneys can only act when you lack the relevant mental capacity.

 Enduring Power of Attorney (EPA) Registration

-Although Enduring Powers of Attorney have now been superseded by Lasting Powers of Attorney, EPAs which have already been created remain valid.
+Although Power of Attorney law has been updated, resulting in Enduring Powers of Attorney (EPA) being superseded by Lasting Powers of Attorney, EPAs which have already been created, remain valid.

-Our Wills, Probate and Powers of Attorney Team can assist you with the registration process, completing the necessary paperwork and handling communications with the Court of Protection for a Fixed Fee.
+Our Private Client Team can assist you with the registration process, completing the necessary paperwork.

 Ordinary Powers of Attorney (OPA)